 Copperfield is a large provider of VET in Schools and a key member of the Brimbank VET Cluster.
-The Delahey campus has a Federally funded Technical Trade Centre focussing on Electrotechnology, Hospitality and Automotive Studies.
-Over the past three years Copperfield played a significant role in Numeracy Improvement in the South Western Victorian Region and received an Ed Award for leadership in this area.
-Numeracy and Literacy remain a focus for all teachers as well as a new focus on improving student writing across the curriculum.
+The Delahey campus maintains a federally funded Technical Trade Centre focussing on Electrotechnology, Hospitality and Automotive Studies.
+Over the past five years Copperfield played a significant role in Numeracy Improvement in the South Western Victorian Region.
+Numeracy and Literacy remain a focus for all teachers, with particular emphasis on improving student writing across the curriculum.

-The college has a genuine focus on the Environmental leadership and this has resulted in numerous awards and grants being received.
-There are currently 21 International students and the College is making a concerted effort to increase these numbers.
-They are predominantly Vietnamese and Indian.
-English as an Addition Language (EAL) is taught at all campuses and there are a growing number of students taking up a LOTE in post compulsory years.
+The College has greatly emphasised the importance of a robust co-curricular and student leadership program, including Environmental leadership, resulting in numerous awards and the provision of grants.
+There are currently 20 international students and the College is making a concerted effort to increase these numbers.
+English as an Addition Language (EAL) is taught at all campuses and there are a growing number of students taking up a language other than English (LOTE) in post-compulsory years.

-Copperfield has been recognised by several researchers as a school doing well when background characteristics are taken into account.
-This transpires into visitations from schools all over Australia who wish to know about our improvement.
-Former ‘National Partnership’ funding and funding due to our level of disadvantage, is used in building the capability of each teacher and to broaden the involvement of teachers working together on the improvement plans outlined within this document.
+Copperfield frequently outperforms expectations determined by the College SFOE, supported by comparison with like schools.
+This results in visits from schools all over Australia who wish to know more about our improvement, including the processes and structures put in place to achieve this.
+Former ‘National Partnership’ funding, as well and funding due to our level of disadvantage, have been used in building the capacity of each teacher and to broaden the involvement of teachers working together on the improvement plans outlined within this document.

-The College has initiated and established various networks other than our local area DET prescribed network.
+The College has initiated and established various networks in addition to our local DET prescribed network.
 These are providing impetus and enthusiasm for continued improvement.
-The networks are linked to our Numeracy work, to VCE Improvement and to our whole school writing focus through the University of Melbourne.
+The networks are linked to our Numeracy work, to VCE Improvement and to our whole school writing focus through the University of Melbourne (UMNoS).